INGRID: an interactive grid generator for 2D edge plasma modeling

 \begin{itemize} \item UDN: $SF-$, $X^{\prime}_2 \in [M_E,M_W]$ \item SF15: $SF-$, $X^{\prime}_2 \in [M_E,X_1]$ \item SF165: $SF-$, $X^{\prime}_2 \in [M_W,X_1]$ \item SF45: $SF-$, $X^{\prime}_2 \in [S_E,X_1]$ \item SF135: $SF-$, $X^{\prime}_2 \in [S_W,X_1]$ \item SF75: $SF+$, $X^{\prime}_2 \in [S_E,X_1]$ \item SF105: $SF+$, $X^{\prime}_2 \in [S_W,X_1]$ \end{itemize}

+The orthogonal projection and magnetic configurations mentioned above are seen in figs. (\ref{fig:all_conf}, \ref{fig:snl_patch_map}-\ref{fig:sf165_patch_map}).
 The notation for snowflake-like configurations is inspired by local geometric analysis of near-snowflake configurations and the numbers correspond to the geometric angle defining the position of the secondary X-point \cite{Ryutov2010}.
 Our geometric classification here is topology-based, it applies to more general situations when the two X-points can be far apart; but the notation introduced in literature\cite{Ryutov2010} is still useful.
 All in all, with the single-null (SNL) configuration included, for either one and two X-points in the domain, there are eight possible configurations.
-We don't consider degenerate cases where the secondary X-point is exactly on the primary separatrix, or the projected point $X^{\prime}_2$ is exactly on the primary X-point $X_1$, or it is exactly on a midplane point $M_E$ or $M_W$; the assumption is that a practical, experiment-relevant configuration would always have some finite degree of asymmetry to fall into one of the eight considered categories.
+We do not consider here degenerate cases where the secondary X-point is exactly on the primary separatrix, or the projected point $X^{\prime}_2$ is exactly on the primary X-point $X_1$, or it is exactly on a midplane point $M_E$ or $M_W$; the assumption is that a practical, experiment-relevant configuration would always have some finite degree of asymmetry to fall into one of the eight considered categories.